 Deloitte has developed a network of FTT experts across Europe to share their technical and industry experience and knowledge, but also to be in a position to assist efficiently financial institutions on a cross-border basis.

-Our team is composed of both tax and consulting experts who will be able to assist you in assessing the impact of the tax on your business, in understanding the systems and processes changes required to identify taxable transactions and fulfill all reporting and payment requirements.
+Our team is composed of both tax and consulting experts who will be able to assist you in assessing the impact of the tax on your business, in understanding the systems and processes changes required to identify taxable transactions and fulfil all reporting and payment requirements.